masurp/VU_CADC/tutorials/R_tidy_transforming-and-summarizing.md

 In this part of the tutorial, we’ll focus on working with data using the `tidyverse` package.
-This package includes the `dplyr` (data-pliers) packages, which contains most of the tools we’re using below, but it also contains functions for reading, analysing and visualising data that will be explained later.
+This package includes the `dplyr` (data-pliers) packages, which contains most of the tools we’re using below, but it also contains functions for reading, analyzing and visualizing data that will be explained later.

 ## Installing tidyverse